Thib-fkr/Easy-pwd/README.md

 ```

 Setup.py will perform every tasks by default.
-If you know what you are doing, you can make setup.py perform tasks independently by placing as many as the flags that are described below behing a single dash symbol (example after the description of the flags).
+If you know what you are doing, you can make setup.py perform tasks independently by placing as many as you want of the flags that are described below behind a single dash symbol (example follows the description of the flags).

 The **d** flag install depedencies listed in [requirements.txt](requirements.txt).